Fanfic / Hope for the Heartless

 - A group of bandits (who happen to be the Horned King's former henchmen) kidnap Avalina and intend to sell her into slavery illegally.
 They have done this to numerous other children and even killed them.
 The bandit who kidnapped Avalina eventually gets fed up with her and is mere moments from stabbing her throat with a dagger when the Horned King arrives with Creeper and Addie to rescue her.

-- You Are Better Than You Think You Are: When Avalina breaks down due to her physical weakness after being released from her sickbed she has spent time in after nearly drowning, decreasing herself, the Horned King puts an end to it and explains to her that she has a different kind of strength (other than physical, mental or emotional) that's also the most uncommon version of it.
+- You Are Better Than You Think You Are: Avalina breaks down and decreases herself due to her physical weakness after being released from her sickbed she has spent time in after nearly drowning.
+The Horned King puts an end to it and explains to her that she has a different kind of strength (other than physical, mental or emotional) that's also the most uncommon version of it.

 - You Are Number 6: The narration refers to the four Invisibles (when their point of view is in question) as the first, second, third and fourth Invisible.